Eating Garlic During Pregnancy – Benefits, Risks & Recipes

 Healthy Garlic Recipes for Pregnant Women

-1. Cauliflower Soup with Garlic Recipe
+1. Cauliflower Soup With Garlic

 - 2 to 3 sliced garlic cloves

-- 2 tablespoons of olive oil
+- 2 tablespoons of oil

-- Some fresh chopped thyme leaves
+- Some freshly chopped thyme leaves

 - Black pepper and Kosher salt